 He also informed that Netaji had visited Silchar in 1939.
 He was facilitated at Silchar Municipality and visited the house of Sh Rukmini Das, Chairman of Municipality, in the same Ukilpatti locality where I was sitting.
 He walked in the lane.
 He said that the descendants of Sh Rukmini Das still live in that house.
 I asked him whether they have any photo of Netaji sitting in the house.
 He said, they have but its very hazy and unworthy of printing.
 He also said that he had met one person named “Luna Hmar” at Jiribam, Imphal.
 He fought against the INA in 1942.
 He was facilitated by King George VI for his bravery, valour and chivalry.

 He also elaborated upon the historical importance of Silchar in the Mutiny of 1857.
 Two hundred Indian soldiers of British Army, looted the Chittagong armoury and passing through dense forests and hills, they reached Silchar to attack the Silchar Cantonment.
 They were confronted by the British Forces from the Cantonment at a place called Latu, which is near Silchar, under the command of Major Bing.
 The Major was killed in the battle.

 I requested him to provide me with some contact no. of someone in the Derby Tea Estate.
-On Sunday, he rung me up and provided me with the contact no. of Mr. Kamlesh Singh, the owner of the Derby Tea Estate.
+On Sunday, he rung me up and provided me with the contact no. of Mr. Kamlesh Singh, the Director of the Derby Tea Estate.
 I spoke to him.
 He told me that he purchased the estate in 2005 and before that it was being run by some local people, who, due to some financial constraints, sold off the remains of the bombs, in scrap !!!
 He told me that the craters are still there.
 He gave me the mobile no of Sh Sukesh Singh, the Manager of the tea estate and said he will facilitate my visit there.

 The Journey and the Destination